The Gin Cooperative AwardsLaunching our 2022 Awards Programme.

 All entries must meet The Gin Cooperative’s definition of a Scottish Gin and be submitted via the online awards entry form, which you’ll find on the awards section of The Cooperative website.

 Finalists and winners will be announced via The Gin Cooperative website.

 Full details of the entry process, benefits, timeline and more can be found in the awards media pack, which can be downloaded from the awards section of our website here.

 We’ve invested significant time and resources to create an awards programme and judging panel that we believe can help provide the producers and brands who enter with further valuable feedback about the liquid in the bottle but also the packaging, scored by a judging panel that will provide a real-world set of results.

 Everything we’ve done up until this point has been to help elevate Scottish Gin as the gin category consumers and trade should have at the top of their ‘must check out’ list when it comes to gin.
 We’re confident that The Gin Cooperative Awards will provide us and the Scottish Gin category with a new format for showcasing the very best that the Scottish Gin category has to offer.
-A competition that will help add value to the brands and producers who enter, with the valuable feedback they will receive from 60 judges split evenly across industry, consumer and community, all looking to discover their new favourite Scottish Gin.
+A competition that will help add value to the brands and producers who enter, with the valuable feedback they will receive from the judges split evenly across industry, consumer and community, all looking to discover their new favourite Scottish Gin.